icos-project/Metrics-Export/docs/index.md

    11. `data_interruption` (optional): TBD

    12. `history_data` (optional): TBD

+   13. `intelligenceContainerIP` (optional): The IP of the specific Intelligence API container.

    After getting the properties it creates the specific metric asked and registers it to the internal registry.
    **According to the metric type value**: